Condensate Formation in a Chiral Lattice Gas: Discussion and Conclusions

 For finite systems, the interfaces between such phases plays an important role.
 Here, the structure may differ from the bulk.
 We have developed a methods to calculate interfacial energies of these structures.
 With these interfacial energies at hand, one can determine the polygonal, crystalline shape of condensates using the Wulff construction.
 We find that for condensates of the cage or fibre phase, the chiral nature of the model is revealed not only in the tiling pattern of the bulk, but also in the characteristic slopes of interfaces with respect to the lattice axes.
 For the case of the cage-fibre coexistence, condensates assume the for of a parallelogram, which can be identified as chiral even without reference to the lattice axes.

-{A\arabic{figure}} {A\arabic{table}} While we have picked the L-shape FLS for illustration purposes, our methodology applies to any kind of FLSs, such as the ones shown in Fig.~\ref{fig:FLS}, whether they are chiral or achiral.
+While we have picked the L-shape FLS for illustration purposes, our methodology applies to any kind of FLSs, such as the ones shown in Fig.~\ref{fig:FLS}, whether they are chiral or achiral.
 FLSs will always lead to more ground states than pure A and pure B, with the chirality of the tiling and interface patterns determined by the chirality of the chosen FLS (see Appendix).
+While we have limited our examples to $3\times 3$ FLSs on square lattices, none of our mathematical results depend on this geometry.
+In particular, they are also applicable to hexagonal lattices, as studied in Refs.~\cite{ronceray2011variety,ronceray2012geometry,ronceray2013influence,ronceray2014multiple}.

 We have focused on analytical calculations in the limit of zero temperature.
 The insights gained from these calculations explain well the behaviour observed in simulations at small, finite temperatures.
 Further analytical progress in this regime could be made by considering possible excitations from the ground state and defect lines between tiling patterns with mismatching offset.
 At much higher temperature, one can expect critical behaviour, which can be studied using renormalisation group techniques.
 In a disordered, high temperature phase condensates can no longer form.
 Nonetheless it may be fruitful to explore the role of FLSs and chirality in an expansion for small $\beta$.